 -

-Throw away cleaning supplies and damaged items, like mouldy carpets, that can’t be cleaned.
+Throw away single-use cleaning supplies and damaged items, like mouldy carpets, that cannot be cleaned.

 -